sombriks/enterprise-kotlin-handbook/docs/0010-javascipt-kotlin-lang-comparison.md

 # Quick Javascript / Kotlin comparison

 This part of the guide might be helpful to map noteworthy knowledge from javascript to kotlin.
-Detailed kotlin introduction will be proper hendler in the [next section][0105].
+Detailed kotlin introduction will be proper handled in the [next section][0105].

 ## Online playgrounds